No gun. No helmet. No action: The frustrations of some novice Americans who signed up to fight in Ukraine.

 In the days after the Feb.
 24 invasion, Adam said, he couldn’t stop watching the news.
 As a Jew with dual U.S.-Israeli citizenship, he said he saw similarities between the Russian assault on Ukraine and Israel’s conflict with the Palestinians.
 He believed that both Ukraine and Israel were “being attacked unprovoked” and that both nations needed more military help to fight their enemies.

 He was working odd jobs and getting a degree in automotive technology at a local community college in the San Fernando Valley.
-“Not much going on at home,” said Adam.
+“Not much going on at home,” Adam said.

 He said he liked “guns, cars, building stuff, basketball, sports and MMA,” referring to mixed martial arts, the sport where fighters battle inside a cage.
 At shooting ranges, Adam said, he would “shoot moving targets and practice pulling out my weapon and reloading.”